DonorPress/donor-press/readme.txt

 Google Charts allow you to view different graphs on certain report pages.
 To turn on this dependancy, go to:
 "Settings -> Site Variables" tab and set "GoogleCharts" to "on".
-(By default it is off) Turning this on utilizes the following external library: https://www.gstatic.com/charts/loader.js Read more about Google Charts here: https://developers.google.com/chart Terms of Service: https://developers.google.com/chart/terms Security and Privacy Notice: https://developers.google.com/chart/interactive/docs/security_privacy
+(By default it is off) Turning this on utilizes the following external library: https://www.gstatic.com/charts/loader.js Due to the terms of service, you are NOT allowed to host this library locally, so it is added as an optional external dependancy that can be added via the setting menu.
+Read more about Google Charts here: https://developers.google.com/chart Terms of Service: https://developers.google.com/chart/terms Security and Privacy Notice: https://developers.google.com/chart/interactive/docs/security_privacy